-Rescue Task Force (RTF): A team or set of teams deployed to provide point-of-wound care to victims where there in an on-going ballistic or explosive threat.
-These teams treat, stabilize, and remove the injured in a rapid manner under the protection of law enforcement with the goal of extracting viable patients to the Casualty Collection Point.
+Rescue Task Force (RTF): A team or set of teams deployed to provide point-of-wound care to victims where there is an on-going ballistic or explosive threat.
+These teams treat, stabilize, and remove the injured in a rapid manner under the protection of Law Enforcement with the goal of extracting viable patients to the CCP.